marbo786/AirSense/README.md

 Expected runtime: ~15 minutes on a modern CPU.

-> The pipeline uses `PREFECT_API_URL=http://localhost:4200/api` from `.env`.
+> The pipeline uses the following `PREFECT_API_URL=http://localhost:4200/api` from `.env`.
 All tasks use `persist_result=False` so DataFrames are passed in-memory — keeping training fast while still reporting to the Prefect UI.

 ### 4. Reload the API with new models